 Childless themselves, they did value family and never missed a Passover seder.
 I suspect that my Aunt Rose (like my mother, who shared her views) was glad she couldn’t read or understand Hebrew.
 Of course, Aunt Sarah didn’t lead the seder; she left that to her brothers, but if they skipped so much as a word, she stopped them and made them go back.
 As a result, our seders were long affairs with only a few parts in English.
 I remember being restless and a bit bored — this was long before “relevant Haggadahs” — but also entranced by the setting.

 When I was in high school, Step-to and Eddie retired.
 Aunt Sarah sold the farm and moved closer to town.
 Now our seders were held in a perfectly nice suburban house.
 When we opened the door for Elijah, we heard cars going by.
 Passover on the farm had become, and is to this day, a treasured part of my past.

-Ellen K. Rothman is Deputy Director of the Jewish Women's Archive.
+Ellen K. Rothman is the former Deputy Director of the Jewish Women's Archive.

 Rothman, Ellen K..
 "Passover on the Farm ."
 30 March 2010.
 Jewish Women's Archive.
 (Viewed on July 25, 2021) <https://jwa.org/blog/passover-on-the-farm>.